This post may contain affiliate links. Please read our disclosure policy.

 For sure!
 Bananas are rich in antioxidants and fiber, making them a great addition to your anti-inflammatory diet.

-What is a good anti-inflammatory breakfast?
+What is a good anti-inflammatory breakfast smoothie?

-A green smoothie with plant-based protein is a great way to start the day.
+An anti-inflammatory green smoothie with plant-based protein is a great way to start the day.
 Fight inflammation before it creeps up by consuming fruits + veggies like leafy greens and berries first thing in the morning.

-More Anti-inflammatory Recipes
+More Anti-Inflammatory Recipes

-If these recipes are right up your alley, then sign up for my newsletter to get plant-based recipes just like these delivered to your inbox.
+If these simple anti-inflammatory recipes are right up your alley, then sign up for my newsletter to get plant-based recipes just like these delivered to your inbox.
 Don’t forget to give the anti-inflammatory smoothie below a blend and let me know how you liked it with a rating + review!

-4.89 from 54 votes
+4.82 from 32 votes

 Anti-Inflammatory Smoothie